 Even better than making your own coffee is going out for coffee – especially if you can find a cosy café for it.
 Cafes and coffee shops are one of the main things I missed during the pandemic.
 In normal times I don’t go out to bars and restaurants nearly as often, but I’m to be found in a coffee shop fairly regularly.

 Small, independently-run coffee shops that sell quality drinks and homemade cakes are incredibly hygge little places.
-I can’t wait to be able to pop into them again more regularly once life goes back to normal.
+I can’t wait to be able to pop into them again more regularly as life gets back to normal.

 5. Go Somewhere New